kyle-tennison/notes/productivity/Morning Check.md

 - [ ] [Daily Habits](https://app.dailyhabits.xyz)
 - [ ] **Done**

 Check and modify the calendar.
-After checking **Done**, oblige yourself to follow the day you have planned.
+After checking **Done**, be sure to follow the plan you have set for the day.
 Don't make any changes unless absolutely necessary.

 *Reset checks:*
 ```python